A delicious, make-ahead soup that’s perfect as an appetizer soup; this Fresh Corn Soup is also wonderful for lunch or casual dinners!

 - 2 teaspoons finely chopped fresh rosemary

-- Microwave 3 ears of corn on high power for 4 1/2 minutes.
+Microwave 3 ears of corn on high power for 4 1/2 minutes.
 Remove and set aside till cool enough to handle.
-Repeat with remaining 3 years of corn.
+Repeat with remaining 3 ears of corn.

 - Cut corn kernels from cobs.
 Reserve 1/2 cup of the corn kernels for the topping and set aside separate from the rest.
 Cut cobs in half and set aside.

 - Heat olive oil and butter in a large soup pot or Dutch oven over medium heat until butter is melted.
 Add onions and sauté for 3-4 minutes until translucent.
 Add garlic and cook for another minute.